 Try something new

-Spring is a great time to say yes.
+Spring is a great time to say yes—especially when you’re searching for ways on how to be happy.
 You spent the winter inside and are more than ready to take action.
 Why not join a class that you’ve always wondered about or volunteer at the local charity you walk by every day?

 Start a lunch group at work